UmmItC/ctf-hecker/README.md

-# ctf-hecker
+# Purple

-A theme that for hacker.
+A theme that for hacker and people thing purple is good

 ## Usage